-Students must complete 30 credit hours in graduate level psychology courses including core content and basic methods courses prior to the submission of the Thesis.
+Students must complete 30 credit hours in graduate level psychology courses including core content and basic methods courses prior to the submission of the thesis.
 Individual concentrations may require more than 30 hours for accreditation.

-The Department of Psychology requires that the selection of faculty for membership on the student's thesis committee be consistent with both the depth of expertise and breadth of scholarship that are traditionally associated with a master's degree.
+The Department of Psychology requires that the selection of faculty for membership on the student's thesis committee be consistent with both the depth of expertise and breadth of scholarship that are traditionally associated with a Master of Arts Along the Way degree.
 It is expected that the thesis committee will represent the competence and qualifications necessary to evaluate the thesis, signified by active scholarship and the possession of an appropriate terminal degree.
 The faculty member serving as major professor must be an active scholar and have at least one refereed publication in the prior three years.
-If the major professor is not a member of the Psychology Department, a co-major professor from the Department must be appointed.
+If the major professor is not an active faculty member within the student's concentration of the Psychology Department, a co-major professor from the Department must be appointed.

-The thesis committee must consist of at least three tenured or tenure earning faculty members from the Department of Psychology.
+The thesis committee must consist of at least three tenured or tenure-earning faculty members from the Department of Psychology.
 At least one member must be from within the student's concentration, and at least one member must be selected from another concentration in the department.
 CNS students must have one member from the student's CNS concentration and one member either from outside the student's CNS concentration or from the other doctoral concentrations (Clinical or I-O).
 For the purpose of determining to which concentration CNS faculty belong, please refer to the Department's webpage listing of CNS faculty concentrations or to the CNS Area Director.